mnwxman/cox-tuner-channels-dvr/README.md

 ## Architecture and Code Branch

 This tuner uses the `AH4C:appleTV` code branch.
-That branch adds support for:
+That branch has support for:

 - `pyatv` `atvremote` commands that emulate Apple TV remote keypresses.
 - Direct `pyatv` commands to the Apple TV for station selection and navigation.